For more information regarding the storage servers available from Gbar/HPC refer to HPC Storage

 The GBar home directory server is home.cc.dtu.dk, and is the one that you see when you connect to the Gbar/HPC systems:

 You can use scp/sftp/rsync/samba to access files on it from your local workstation.
-Please remember that you home directory has a 30Gb quota so for large amounts of data use /SCRATCH or /work1
+Please remember that your home directory has a 30Gb quota so for large amounts of data request a scratch directory.

 Checking Disk Usage / Quota

 Home quota is default 30Gb and can be checked by running the following command (Information is updated every 30 minutes):

 Scratch directories: /work1, /work3 generally 3Tb.
 Usage can be checked by running:

 To copy a file from DTU to your local computer you can use scp or rsync.
 Run the following on your own computer/laptop:

 Copying data to DTU, this will create the local-directory in your home: